Tips for Starting a Pet Sitting Business

 Children and Dogs: Huge Red Flag

 At the very least, you need to check your homeowner’s insurance to see what they cover and probably get a pet sitter’s policy as well.
 Some insurance companies may not cover you if you take in certain breeds of dogs.
-You may want to look at something like Pet Sitters International to look at what information they have, as well as joining the organization for further education and marketing.
+You may want to look at something like Pet Sitters International to see what information they have, as well as join the organization for further education and marketing.

-If you would like to be better versed on dog-children interactions, I strongly recommend investigating DoggoneSafe.com for some excellent articles and graphics.
+If you want to be better versed in dog-children interactions, I strongly recommend investigating DoggoneSafe.com for some excellent articles and graphics.
 Raising Puppies & Kids Together by Pia Silvani is one book in particular I’d look at and anything by Dr. Patricia McConnell is very informative and readable and she does get into reading dog body language a bit.

 When in-home boarding is done well, it is a very valuable service to pets and humans alike.
 You are completely responsible for someone else’s family member who is not able to communicate with you easily, and when you add children into the equation, it becomes a more challenging job to do safely and well.
 It’s not impossible, but it’s not easy, either.